nibekasov/recSysSA/README.md

-# recSysSA
+# recSysSoA
 My team project on RecSys

-Here schould be ML System Design + Integration with other parts of project(FrontEnd, DataEngeniring, simple BackEnd)
+Here should be ML System Design + Integration with other parts of project(FrontEnd, DataEngeneering, simple BackEnd)

 Objective & Key Results:
 * Objectives:

+  Create an app for marketplace.
+Architecture includes:
-  - Create RecSys to give customers recomendation for items they could need
+    - RecSys to give customers recommendations for items they could need
-  - Create Simle Backend to connect ML and our project
+    - Simple Backend to connect ML and our project
-  - Create Simle Frontend to show how algorithm is working
+    - Simle Frontend to show how algorithm is working

 * Key Results:
   - [ ] Documnetation